hslu-ige-laes/lora-devices-ttn/docs/sensors/dragino-lht65n-e3.md

 2. Change the `FPort to 2`
 3. Copy/paste the payload, e.g. `01000258` into the `Payload` field to set interval to 10 minutes
 4. Press `Send`
 5. In the `Data` tab you should now see the scheduled telegram.
-The wisely sensor only receives downlink data after a transmission.
+The device only receives downlink data after a transmission.
 Therefore start a transmission by pressing the button on the back of the sensor (push once short, green led will illuminate)

 #### Example configurations
 '0100' is an identifier, the rest represents the sampling interval in hex

 -	5 Minutes Interval:  '0100**012C**' (300s in hex are '012C')
--	10 Minutes Interval:  '0100**0258**' (300s in hex are '0258')
+-	10 Minutes Interval:  '0100**0258**' (600s in hex are '0258')
 -	15 Minutes Interval: '0100**0384**' (900s in hex are '0384')
 -	60 Minutes Interval: '0100**0E10**' (3600s in hex are '0E10')